*Updated two year review available HERE*

 Even in brand new condition, the color of this leather is possibly my all time favorite leather shade.
 The depth of color is quite intense upon close inspection and it is certainly stiffer than chromexcel at first, but not as stiff as the vegetable tanned Japanese leathers that I have encountered and owned.
 Aside from the vegetable tanned Italian horsebutt on my Clinch boots, this is my favorite boot leather available right now.

 Overall, the fit is excellent.
 My Role Clubs fit ever so slightly loose and these fit ever so slightly tight.
 With that said, these have been an absolute breeze to break in and are already my most comfortable boots to walk around in.
 The heel and arch support are especially perfect for me and as a result, I was able to wear them 12 hours straight on the very first day with essentially no discomfort.
 This was very impressive and they have already become my most comfortable boots overall.
 The boots fitting snugly was largely my fault, just as the minor fit issues with my Role Clubs.
 However, these are still my two best fitting pairs of boots.
 It is unclear exactly how customized the fit of the boots is due to the language barrier, but I am personally very happy with how these fit.
+I will not go into sizing details because you must meet Goto-San in person to order, so if you do order a pair, he will work with you on that personally.

 Of course, the biggest reason that I purchased these boots was because of the insane levels of craftsmanship.
 I have gone over these boots very closely several times and cannot find a single fault.
 In fact, these boots go beyond being flawless.
 They are artistic in their construction.
 The upper stitching is very tight, consistent, and clean.
 There are other companies that nearly are able to match this level of upper stitching, but not quite.
 The straightness is almost mesmerizing.
 Adding to this trance of beauty is the imprinting that sits next to most of the upper stitch lines.
 It almost looks like wheeling, but it is very consistent and actually quite a unique and welcome touch.